shlomif/fortune-mod/README.md

 13. Added a build-time option to remove the “-o” (= “offensive”) flag, inspired by a set of patches on the Fedora package.

+14. Applied some downstream patches.

+15. Released version 2.0.0.

+16. Fixed as many “clang -Weverything” warnings as possible.

+17. lib-recode became maintained again at https://github.com/rrthomas/recode (thanks to @rrthomas ) thus preventing a switch to something else.

 # What remains to be done.

-1. See if there are any downstream patches to apply.
+1. See if there are any more downstream patches to apply.

 2. Fix more typos (reports and pull-requests are welcome.)

-3. Release fortune-mod-2.0.0.

-4. Fix as many “clang -Weverything” warnings as possible.

-5. Perhaps modernize the code a little.
+3. Perhaps modernize the code a little.

 # Links